christine-Hsu/DL/readme.md

-my learning code of deep learning
+my code about deep learning